ClickCease

 Person handing over resignation sign.

-An employee that whistleblows is a person that exposes a person in the company or the company all together to the public.
-The employee may report that criminal or negligent behaviors have been present at the time they were employed.
+An employee who whistle blows is a person who exposes a person in the company or the company all together to the public.
+The employee may report that criminal or negligent behaviors were present at the time they were employed.

 Other Common Tustin, CA Employment Law Claims